 - You have the right to review, free of charge, documents, records or other information relevant to your claim.
-A document, record or other information is relevant if it was relied upon by the plan in making the decision; it was submitted, considered or generated (regardless of whether it was relied upon); it demonstrates compliance with the plan's administrative processes for ensuring consistent decisionmaking; or it constitutes a statement of plan policy regarding the denied treatment or service. - The appeal will be reviewed by an appropriate named fiduciary who is not the individual who initially denied your claim (or the first appeal decision in cases with more than one level of appeal). - The reviewer will not give deference to the initial adverse benefit determination.
-The decision will be made on the basis of the record, including such additional written documents, records and comments that may be submitted by you. - If your claim was denied on the basis of a medical judgment (such as a determination that the treatment or service was not medically necessary, or was investigational or experimental), a health care professional who has appropriate training and experience in a relevant field of medicine will be consulted. - The health care professional shall be an individual who is neither the individual who was consulted in connection with your original appeal or the subordinate of such individual. - Upon request, you will be provided with the identification of medical or vocational experts, if any, that gave advice to the plan on your claim, without regard to whether their advice was relied upon in deciding your claim.
+A document, record or other information is relevant if it was relied upon by the plan in making the decision; it was submitted, considered or generated (regardless of whether it was relied upon); it demonstrates compliance with the plan's administrative processes for ensuring consistent decision making; or it constitutes a statement of plan policy regarding the denied treatment or service. - The appeal will be reviewed by an appropriate named fiduciary who is not the individual who initially denied your claim (or the first appeal decision in cases with more than one level of appeal). - The reviewer will not give deference to the initial adverse benefit determination.
+The decision will be made on the basis of the record, including such additional written documents, records and comments that may be submitted by you. - If your claim was denied on the basis of a medical judgment (such as a determination that the treatment or service was not medically necessary, or was investigational or experimental), a health care professional who has appropriate training and experience in a relevant field of medicine will be consulted.